Magnus Hirschfeld was born in Kolberg, Poland in 1868 and was part of an Ashkenazi Jewish Family.

 Magnus Hirschfeld and Gay Rights

-Whilst he was practicing medicine, Hirschfeld became interested in gay rights as some of his patients who were gay had taken their own lives because of their sexuality.
+Whilst he was practising medicine, Hirschfeld became interested in gay rights as some of his patients who were gay had taken their own lives because of their sexuality.
 In German, suicide is translated to “self-murder” and was seen as very taboo at the time.
 He would have patients coming in with scars from trying to end their lives and Hirschfeld would try and help them find a reason to live.

 He left a note behind saying that he lacked the strength to tell his parents the truth and spoke of his shame saying that it “strangled his heart”.
 He wasn’t able to use the word homosexuality and used the word “that” instead.
-At the end of his note he said that “The thought that you (referring to Hirschfeld) could contribute a future when the German fatherland will think of Us in more than just terms, sweetens the hour of my death”.
+At the end of his note, he said “The thought that you (referring to Hirschfeld) could contribute a future when the German fatherland will think of Us in more than just terms, sweetens the hour of my death”.

 At the same time as this, he was deeply affected by the trial of Oscar Wilde (which we will get into another time) and he referred to this a few times in his writings.